Vertical farming: What you need to know

 • Vertical farming can reduce food imports from rural areas and other countries.

-• Other benefits like clean or green energy generation and conservation by use of smart LED bulbs.
+• Other benefits like clean or green energy generation and conservation by the use of smart LED bulbs.

 Cons of vertical gardening